 Scholarship recipients are required, on completion of their training, to return home to resume work and put their acquired skills into practice for the benefit of the wider community.

 The scholarship award covers course fees, flights, accommodation, monthly allowances, insurance and other incidental expenses.
 Eligible Masters programmes commence in the period August to September each year and, depending on the course, scholarships will run for between 10 and 16 months.

-Masters programmes at Irish higher education institutes in Agriculture and Rural Development, Business, Management, Pharmacy, Biotechnology, Food Science, Engineering and Information and Communication Technology, Journalism and Media, Tourism and Hospitality.
+Masters programmes at Irish higher education institutes in Agriculture and Rural Development, Food Science, Pharmacy and Biotechnology, Engineering and Sustainable Technology, Information and Communication Technology, Management and Business.

 Candidates will need to have achieved the necessary educational standard to be accepted onto a Masters course in a Higher Education Institute in Ireland.
 In addition, there are a number of essential requirements to be eligible to apply for this scholarship.

 - be a citizen of Vietnam and be residing in Vietnam.